-- Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Read the instructions that come with the replacement battery. - Turn the computer and all other connected devices off. - Disconnect all external cables attached to the computer and then remove the computer cover (see "Disconnecting Cables and Removing the Cover" on page 7 if you need additional information).
+Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5.

+Read the instructions that come with the replacement battery.

+Disconnect all external cables attached to the computer and then remove the computer cover (see "Disconnecting Cables and Removing the Cover" on page 7 if you need additional information).

-For information on locating the battery, see "Identifying Parts on the System Board" on page 14.
+For information on locating the battery, see "Identifying Parts on the System Board" on page 15.

 - 1 If necessary, remove the adapters installed in the option slots.
-For instructions, see "Removing Adapters" on page 41. - 2 If necessary, disconnect any cables from the system board that might impede access to the battery. - 3 Read "Lithium Battery Notice" on page vii.
+For instructions, see "Removing Adapters" on page 42. - 2 If necessary, disconnect any cables from the system board that might impede access to the battery. - 3 Read "Lithium Battery Notice" on page vii.